-Figure 22 illustrates the generation of an atlas, with the successive write of patch 2, 5 and 8.
-While the patch packing algorithm is using the information of samples that are mandatory and are non-pruned (represented by area inside the perimeters in dash), the copy of the patch is rectangular, resulting in a heap of possibly overlapping rectangles.
+Figure 23 illustrates the generation of an atlas, with the successive write of patch 2, 5 and 8.
+While the patch packing algorithm uses the information of samples that are mandatory and are non-pruned (represented by area inside the perimeters in dash), the copy of the patch is rectangular, resulting in a heap of possibly overlapping rectangles.

-The occupancy of these rectangles is set separately for each frame by analyzing non-aggregated pruning mask.
-For a block size N, the mask is dilated iteratively 2N times using a 3×3 structuring element.
-A pixel of a patch is copied to the atlas if there is any non-zero value in a collocated $N \times N$ (cf. section 4.3.5) block of dilated pruning mask.
+The occupancy of these rectangles is set for an entire GOP by analyzing the aggregated pruning mask.
+A pixel of a patch is copied to the atlas if there is any non-zero value in a collocated $N \times N$ (cf. section 4.3.5) block of the pruning mask.
 Otherwise, it is filled using neutral attribute value and its geometry is set to zero, expressing the invalidity of a sample.